Benno Schotz: Artistic career

 His homes at West Campbell Street and later Kirklee Road were a focus for meetings of artists, writers, actors, and politicians.
-He was also a member of Glasgow Art Club.
-He also helped refugees such as Jankel Adler and Josef Herman.
+He was a member of the Glasgow Art Club.
+He helped refugees including Jankel Adler and Josef Herman and was chair of the Festival of Jewish Arts in Glasgow in 1951.

 He was a committed Zionist, and also proud of his adopted Scotland.
 He worked until a few weeks before his death at the age of 93.
 He was buried in Jerusalem.

 He was made a Freeman of the City of Glasgow in 1981.
-In that same year, Gordon Wright published his autobiography, Bronze in My Blood.
+In that year, Gordon Wright published his autobiography, Bronze in My Blood.

 Work

-During his career, Schotz produced several hundred portraits and compositions including figure compositions, religious sculptures, semi-abstracts and modelled portraits.
+During his career, Schotz produced several hundred portraits and compositions including figure compositions, religious sculptures, semi-abstracts, and modelled portraits.
 His bust of James Maxton is on public display at the Maxton remembrance garden in Barrhead near Paisley.
 Other publicly accessible work includes: